smcgdub/Discover-Ireland-MS2-Project/testing.md

 ![Image of galway.html file console results](assets/readme-images/galway-page-console.png)

-**5. Some points to note:**
+**5. Some points to note on errors:**

+**Error 1 - YouTube to Github**

-5.1 Sometimes when you load a page you may get the error message below:
+Sometimes when you load a page you may get the error message below:

 ![Image of youtube error message console results](assets/readme-images/youtube-error-message-1.png)